Happy birthday Willie

 2015 – Young midfielder Cameron Brannagan signed a new contract.
 He made nine senior reds appearances before moving on to Oxford United in January 2018.

 We have twice seen off Ipswich Town on this day in history.

-1963 - Jimmy Melia and Roger Hunt netted as we won a First Division match 2-1 at Portman Road.
+1963 - Jimmy Melia scored his first goal for the club with Roger Hunt also netting as we won a First Division match 2-1 at Portman Road.

 1982 - Ronnie Whelan and Mark Lawrenson were on target as we won a League Cup Second Round tie 2-0 at Anfield.